Radwan Force

-The al-Hajj Radwan Force (فوج الحاج رضوان, lit. 'al-Hajj Radwan Regiment', also spelled Redwan or Ridwan) is a special operation forces unit of Hezbollah.
-Its main mission is to infiltrate the territory of Israel, with specific attention to Galilee and northern Israel.
+The al-Hajj Radwan Force (فوج الحاج رضوان, also spelled Redwan or Ridwan) is a special forces unit of Hezbollah.
+According to Alma Center, its main mission is to infiltrate the territory of Israel, with specific attention to Galilee and northern Israel.

 Hezbollah has trained special forces fighters since the 1990s, which are today part of the Radwan Force.
 Originally known as the "Rapid Intervention Force" or the "Intervention Unit", the unit was renamed in 2008 to honor Imad Fayez Mughniyeh, a senior Hezbollah leader also known as "Hajj Radwan."
 The Radwan Forces have particular experience in raids and small unit tactics.

-Despite UN Resolution 1701, which demands that Hezbollah withdraw its forces north of the Litani River, the Radwan Force remains deployed along the Blue Line—the border monitored by United Nations peacekeepers—conducting surveillance and gathering intelligence on northern Israel.
 The unit has been active in various conflicts, including the Syrian civil war and the ongoing skirmishes along the Lebanon–Israel border.
-The unit has been involved in the fighting since October 7, 2023, and is expected to lead any future Hezbollah incursions into Israel.
+The unit has been involved in the fighting since October 7, 2023, and is expected by Israeli officials to lead any future Hezbollah incursions into Israel.

 Mission

-The Radwan Force is a special operations unit in Hezbollah’s armed forces, tasked with launching offensive attacks into Israeli territory and capturing civilian communities in the Galilee.
+The Radwan Force is a special operations unit in Hezbollah’s armed forces.
+According to Tal Beeri, it is tasked with launching offensive attacks into Israeli territory and capturing civilian communities in the Galilee.
 Israeli officials expect the Radwan Force to lead any future Hezbollah infiltration into Israel, similar to the October 7 attacks by Hamas.
 In addition, the Radwan Force conducts reconnaissance and intelligence operations against Israeli targets using UAVs.
 The unit's sophistication and advanced weaponry explain how Hezbollah's has increasingly been viewed as a hybrid actor, especially sophisticated for a non-state actor, since the 2006 Lebanon War. and according to Hezbollah, perform "ambushes, assassinations, or operations that require deep infiltration."